 An Overview of Various 3D Printing Materials

 Exploring a wide array of materials in 3D printing, including plastics, metals, and ceramics commonly utilized.
 Biodegradable options present eco-friendly choices, while conductive filaments enable functional prints.
 Diverse applications benefit from composite materials blending varied properties.
 Ongoing material innovation pushes the boundaries of possibilities within the realm of 3D printing.
+Metal technology, especially through advanced methods like Wire Arc Additive Manufacturing (WAAM), enables the creation of large, stress-resistant architectural structures such as bridges.

 3D Printing in Architecture